-Note: There is a known issue that causes unstable VPN connections if you are using WireGuard in dual-wan load balancing mode.
-If it occurs to you, please contact us at firstname.lastname@example.org.
+Note: There is a known issue that causes unstable VPN connections if you use WireGuard in dual-WAN load balancing mode.
+If you run into this issue, please contact us at email@example.com.

-- VPN Client traffic with be distributed between two WANs.
+- VPN Client traffic with be distributed between the two WANs.

-- All traffic with be distributed between two WANs unless specified.
+- All traffic will be distributed between the two WANs unless specified.